Magnus Carlsen: Sinquefield Cup withdrawal

 In August and September, Carlsen participated as a wildcard in the 2022 Sinquefield Cup as part of the Grand Chess Tour 2022.
 He won his first game against Nepomniachtchi, the Candidates Tournament 2022 winner.
 He subsequently drew his second game to Levon Aronian, leaving him in tied first place with American wildcard Hans Niemann.
 In the third game, Carlsen was defeated by Niemann, ending his 53-game unbeaten streak in classical chess that chess24 described as a "stunning victory".
 Carlsen soon after announced his withdrawal in a tweet with a video of Portuguese football manager José Mourinho saying, "I prefer really not to speak.
 If I speak, I am in big trouble."
 The New York Times stated that "online observers interpreted Mr. Carlsen's post as insinuating that Mr. Niemann cheated in some way during the game", though no concrete evidence of cheating had been found.
 Carlsen's previous results still affect his FIDE rating; however, they will be removed from the tournament standing.
 This was the first time in Carlsen's career to withdraw from a major event in progress, and was considered "virtually unprecedented" in top level chess.

 Two weeks later, Carlsen faced Niemann in the Julius Baer Generation Cup, a section of the Champions Chess Tour 2022, an online chess tour.
 Carlsen, playing as black, resigned after one move, continuing the scandal.
-On September 26, Carlsen finally broke his silence and accused Niemann of cheating.
-Subsequently, on October 20 Niemann filed a lawsuit against Carlsen and four other defendants, alleging five counts of action, including libel and slander.
+On 26 September, Carlsen finally broke his silence and accused Niemann of cheating.
+Subsequently, on 20 October Niemann filed a lawsuit against Carlsen and four other defendants, alleging five counts of action, including libel and slander.
+The case was dismissed in June 2023, with the judge ruling that the claim of defamation was outside her federal jurisdiction.
+In December 2023, the FIDE Ethics & Disciplinary Commission fined Carlsen €10,000 for his withdrawal from the tournament.